mostafaElsouifi/mostafaElsouifi/README.md

 I am web developer who loves Javascript.

-* 🌍  I'm based in Jakarta
+* 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [mostafaswifyy@gmail.com](mailto:mostafaswifyy@gmail.com)
-* 🧠  I'm learning Vue.JS
 * 🤝  I'm open to collaborating on Projects

 ### Skills